QEWD-Courier/Ripple-Qewd/README.md

        ewdRipple.start(config);

-## Installing and running Ripple OSI on a Raspberry Pi
+## Installing and running Ripple Showcase stack on a Raspberry Pi

-Believe it or not, it's also possible to install and run a fully-working Ripple OSI system on a Raspberry Pi!
+Believe it or not, it's also possible to install and run a fully-working Ripple showcase stack system on a Raspberry Pi!

 If you want to give it a try, you should use a newly-installed version of Raspbian, ideally with no other software installed.
 Then follow these steps: